nedenbendegil/learnD/0x2/README.md

 also create a function using typeof that class, for creating its own instance (actually initializing i guess, since it was created alrd)

 so yeah that is it pretty much

+## `[4]` arrays and slices

+so uhh nothing fancy in array.

+you can kinda use slices like in pyhton though

+int[] slice = arr[1..4];  // Elements from index 1 to 3

+there are vector operations

+all in the code, i have added dirs for them

+slices are a little bit more troublesome though